Chris Bergeron: Coaching career

 In 2017-18, his Bowling Green Falcons won the Great Lakes Invitational tournament.
 They triumphed over Michigan Wolverines 6-4 in the semifinals, and they defeated Michigan Tech 4-1 in the championship game, winning the event for the first time in history.

 In 2018-19, Bowling Green had a hot stretch to start the season, highlighted by an 8-2 victory over a top-10 Ohio State in Columbus and culminating in finishing the first half of the season with a sweep of then #3 Minnesota State to go into the Christmas break with a 13-3-3 record.
 Despite their struggles with consistency down the stretch to close the regular season, the Falcons earned a bid to the 2019 NCAA Division I men's ice hockey tournament.
 They were selected as the 15th seed, which was the last at-large bid to make it into the tournament.
 Falcons supporters gathered for a "watch party" for the selection show inside the Slater Family Ice Arena as BG earned their first NCAA bid in 29 years.
 Bowling Green lost 2-1 in overtime to eventual national champions Minnesota-Duluth in the first round.

 On April 5, 2019, Bergeron was named the head hockey coach at Miami University, leaving Bowling Green as the 2nd-winningest coach in program history, with 171 wins.

+On March 18, 2024 Bergeron was fired as the head hockey coach at Miami University, leaving with an overall record of 35-116-16.
+The final season of Bergeron's tenure finished with a 0-15-1 record in his final 16 games.